juliangyurov/PH-Project12a/README.md

 2. Modify project 2 so that it saves the player’s highest score, and shows a special message if their new score beat the previous high score.

-3. Modify project 5 so that it saves the current word and all the player’s entries to UserDefaults, then loads them back when the app launches.
+3. Modify project 5 so that it saves the current word and all the player’s entries to `UserDefaults`, then loads them back when the app launches.